neoalexy/Skin-Cancer-Detection-Model/README.md

 1. **Example 1**: Image from the test folder showing a malignant mole.
    ![Malignant Image 1](docs/images/malignant1a.png)

-2. **Example 2**: Prediction made by the model on the malignant mole.
+2. Prediction made by the model on the malignant mole.
    ![Prediction Malignant 1](docs/images/malignant2.png)
    - **Prediction**: Malignant Mole (87%)